-As at the end of 2017, there remains uncertainty in the geopolitical landscape that may bring tougher economic conditions for both VPL's licensees and members.
+There remains uncertainty in the geopolitical landscape that may bring tougher economic conditions for both VPL's licensees and members, in particular the uncertainty and associated risks surrounding Brexit.
 VPL members continue to be impacted by the changes within the music business, particularly with increasing access to music videos via online services meaning their 'use' in the broadcasting and public performance markets has been in decline.

-STRATEGIC REPORT FOR THE YEAR ENDED 31 DECEMBER 2017
+STRATEGIC REPORT FOR THE YEAR ENDED 31 DECEMBER 2018